-If you shy away from mindfulness—thinking that ADHD leaves you little chance to be still—know this.
-Mindfulness doesn’t have to be passive; movement, martial arts, yoga and other forms of exercise can help increase your awareness of what is happening inside of you and all around you.
-Increased awareness through mindfulness—no matter how you choose to practise it—means that your mind and body will become more aware of your thoughts, feelings and actions.
+If you shy away from mindfulness, thinking that ADHD leaves you little chance to be still, know this: mindfulness doesn’t have to be passive.
+Movement, martial arts, yoga and other forms of exercise can help increase your awareness of what is happening inside of you and all around you.
+Increased awareness through mindfulness—no matter how you choose to practise it—means that your mind and body will become more aware of your thoughts, feelings, and actions.
 The clinician working with you will help increase your awareness, too.
 That’s important in ACT since changing behaviours for success means pinpointing unhelpful thoughts, feelings, and actions that are holding you back.
-Here’s another key component of mindfulness in ACT; your thoughts are thoughts, and they are not who you are.
+Here’s another key component of mindfulness in ACT: your thoughts are thoughts, and they are not who you are.
 Yes, individuals with ADHD experience many challenges.
 But they bring strengths to their life and to those around them, too, like spontaneity, openness to new experiences, and positive energy and enthusiasm!
 Through ACT for ADHD, individuals become more mindful of specific challenges they are experiencing so they can address them effectively with support and change.
-At the same time, personal strengths are levered, moving more vividly into your awareness and your life.
+At the same time, personal strengths are leveraged, moving them more vividly into your awareness and your life.

 Neuroscience research has consistently documented differences in brain chemistry and circuitry in ADHD.
 So how can a therapy like ACT help if ADHD has a neurological basis?
 This question is a good one!
 Our central nervous system—that’s the brain and the spinal cord—are the basic ingredients that give rise to our thoughts, feelings, and actions.
 How the brain interprets the world has a tremendous impact on the emotions we feel and the actions we do.
 ACT has an important role to play in disrupting negative thoughts and feelings so the chain of reactions that leaves individuals stuck in self-doubt and inaction is broken.
 Clinicians who use ACT help clients learn the skills they need to confront difficult thoughts and unpleasant feelings effectively, giving unhelpful ideas and feelings much less impact and influence on action.
 ACT also helps clients connect to what is really important to them, creating conditions for new behaviours and new possibilities.